cau-placc/pakcs/ci/README.md

 To create a release, create the tag `v<packs-version>` with `<packs-version>` replaced by the version that the release is for.
 To test most of the release cycle, create a Manual pipline and set the Variable `TEST_RELEASE` to `yes` or create a tag that does not potentially match a past or futur version.

+For more information on the Pipeline Job se above in the `CI Runs` Section under `Tag`

 ## CI Job Dependencies
 Gitlab requires that job dependencies are acyclic (reasonable) and that jobs may only depend on jobs of prior stages.